What's New!

 In proposing cremation or alkaline hydrolysis – “water cremation” or human composting), followed by the remains being incorporated into the root system of a tree, we acknowledge that some may question what is actually left of a person to be co-mingled with the tree.
 At the very least there will be a sharing of your essence at the molecular level, as well as a contribution of nutrients from your cremains.
 It is our view, that at the very least, your essence will be incorporated into the life of the tree.
 We are well aware of the necessity to treat the cremains to allow them to properly nourish the tree, as undiluted cremains can be toxic to greenery due to their PH level.

 In Manitoba, there is now one company (see our links page) that will perform “liquid” cremation that will present another option for becoming one with the tree.
 Advocates for this type of water cremation note that it is significantly less environmentally impactful than fire cremation.
-We are aware of at least two companies in Manitoba that undertake aquamation for pets.
-In some US jurisdictions, they are also moving forward with “human composting” which would no doubt become the greenest option available.
+One Manitoba company has now been licensed to undertake aquamation.
+There are at least two companies in Manitoba that undertake aquamation for pets.
+In some US jurisdictions, they are also moving forward with “human composting”.
 If and when human composting becomes an option in Manitoba it will likely be quite expensive (in the range of $7000-10,000).
 Anything we’ve come across so far suggests that there is indeed identifiable molecular content that remains after cremation/aquamation that will become one with the tree.
-As such, we are facilitating a form of treeincarnation.
+As such, we are facilitating a form of treeincarnation